CF Energy Business Update

-TORONTO, Feb.
-24, 2020 (GLOBE NEWSWIRE) -- CF Energy Corp., (TSX-V: CFY) (“CF Energy” or the “Company”, together with its subsidiaries, the “Group”), an energy service provider in the People’s Republic of China (the ”PRC”) is pleased to announce the following:
+TORONTO, March 02, 2020 (GLOBE NEWSWIRE) -- CF Energy Corp.
+(TSX-V: CFY) (“CF Energy” or the “Company”, together with its subsidiaries, the “Group”), an energy service provider in the People’s Republic of China (the ”PRC”) is pleased to announce that, following its earlier announced effort to support qualified customers to recover from the current economic downturn by allowing them to delay monthly gas payments without any penalties for the period of February, March and April 2020 until June 30, 2020, it has received notification from one of its gas suppliers, CNOOC Pipeline Fuel & Chemical (Hainan) Limited (“CNOOC”) allowing the Group to delay its gas payments for March, April and May of 2020 until June 30, 2020.

+“We fully appreciate the decisions made by Sanya City and CNOOC.
+It is clear evidence that we are making the contributions towards the same goal, which is to help the enterprises that are impacted by COVID-19 recover more quickly and smoothly.
+We look forward to the early restoration of normal activities in our society,” Ann Lin, the Chair and CEO of the Company said.

 About CF Energy Corp.
 (Previously known as: Changfeng Energy Inc.)